stac-utils/stac-api-validator/README.md

   --help                          Show this message and exit.
 ```

-Conformance classes item-search, features, and collections require the `--collection` parameter with the id of a
+The `--collection` parameter is required, and it must include the id of a
 collection to run some tests on.

 Conformance class `item-search` requires `--geometry` with a GeoJSON geometry that returns some items for